ChuckHill2/VideoLibrarian/Readme.md

 -   **NReco.VideoInfo.dll** – Used to extract information from the video file.
 -   **ffprobe.exe** – Used to extract information from the video file.

+Note: Upon first run, Norton Antivirus (or any other AV app) may block MovieGuide and MovieFolderPrep for suspicious activity as they both query IMDB.com for movie info.
+Be sure to allow these within your antivirus app.
+Malicious hackers make it so difficult these days...

 ## Movie Folder Setup

 Within your root movie folder, each movie/episode video must be in a separate